 Simien Mountains National Park

-The Simien Mountains National Park is on the west side of the Simien Mountain range, and was created in 1969.
+The Simien Mountains National Park is on the west side of the Simien Mountain range, in the far north of the country.
 The mountain range is one of Africa’s biggest and most spectacular with dramatic volcanic crags and pinnacles towering over steep gorges and river valleys.
 It contains the country’s highest peak Ras Dashen.
 Due to the stunning scenery and endemic flora and fauna, the park is a UNESCO World Heritage Site.

-The range is separated into several plateaux by large river valleys, with a huge escarpment on the north and east of the western plateau forming the boundary of this region.
-From the top of this escarpment, which is over 1000m high in places, you can look north to Eritrea.
-The mountain Ras Dashen is about 10 km east of the National Park, and the two are separated by a huge gorge that was formed by the Masheha River.
+The range is separated into several plateaux by large river valley.
+A huge escarpment on the north and east of the western plateau forms the boundary of this region.
+From the top of this escarpment – over 1000m high in places – you can look north to Eritrea.
+The mountain Ras Dashen is about 10 km east of the National Park – the two are separated by a huge gorge that was formed by the Masheha River.

-The national park, along with Bale Mountain, is one of the country’s best for wildlife and resident within its boundaries are three endemic large mammals live in the park: the Gelada ‘baboon’, the indigenous Ethiopian wolf and Walia ibex.
+The national park, along with Bale Mountain, is one of the country’s best for wildlife.
+Three large endemic large mammals live in the park: the Gelada ‘baboon’, the indigenous Ethiopian wolf and Walia ibex.
 The baboons are the most common of the three, and the other two are both extremely rare.
 The Ethiopian Wolf is the world’s rarest canid and if you wish to see it, we would recommend visiting Bale Mountains as well.
-The Walia ibex is found only in this area of the world.
-Other mammals that are around include klipspringer and bushbuck, as well as spotted hyena and common jackal.
+The Walia ibex is unique to this area of the world.
+In addition, you may see klipspringer and bushbuck, as well as spotted hyena and common jackal.

 For birds the park is relatively poor; Bale National Park is a much better place to go if this is your interest.
-There are, however, about 180 species found in the park and these are notably cliff-nesting birds of prey such as the lammergeyer, which are regularly seen floating high above the escarpment in the search for prey.
+However, about 180 species of bird reside inside the park, including cliff-nesting birds of prey such as the lammergeyer, which float high above the escarpment seaching for prey.

 The best reason for coming to this national park is to see the spectacular views; with viewpoints allowing a panoramic look at the surrounding country, and some incredible geography.
-They are also notable for being the only mountain range in Africa which regularly has snow-topped caps; one must venture further than the foothills to observe it, however.
+The Simien Mountains are also notable for being the only mountain range in Africa which regularly has snow-topped caps; one must venture further than the foothills to observe it, however.

 Wherever in the world you are, our Zambezi community is full of easy-going travel-minded friends who take their fun seriously.
 Come and join the adventure.